 How to get there: Metro-North Hudson line to Tarrytown.
 From there you can take a short taxi ride from train station to the preserve entrance on Rt.
 117 in Pleasantville.

-Why: As part of the Garden’s Edible Academy initiative, this weeklong festival celebrates the relationship between plants, farms and your favorite foods.
+Why: This two-day festival celebrates the relationship between plants, farms and your favorite foods.
 Explore the process of cheese making, grind your own flour as you explore the science of bread baking and dabble in the trendy world of fermentation as you make your own pickles.
-Time your visit for the daily cooking demonstration at 1pm, when local chefs will cook kid-approved recipes and share tasty samples.
+Time your visit for the daily cooking demonstration, when local chefs will cook kid-approved recipes and share tasty samples.

 What: Stone Barns Sheep Shearing Festival